Minifree used to accept payments via PayPal, but since 7 December 2015, Minifree no longer accepts payments via PayPal. PayPal is evil.

 In practise, wire transfers are probably less susceptible to fraud (fraudulent buyers), because getting a bank account is much harder than getting a credit card in most countries, and often involves showing up to a meeting with your bank manager (your face will be on their cameras).

 In some cases, a wire transfer can also be initiated somewhat anonymously.
 If you’re in the UK, you can walk into a branch, without a bank account, and pay cash at the counter, giving them Minifree’s sort code and account number, which they will then use to deposit that amount into Minifree’s account.
-You only need to specify the correct payment reference (usually the invoice number), and then the payment would be received and identified correctly.
+You only need to specify the correct payment reference (usually the invoice number), and then the payment would be received and identified correctly. – New money laundering regulation in the UK mean that you now need to show ID.

 What about credit/debit cards?